Mattress Care Guide

 Use a Mattress Protector

-You should invest in a quality mattress protector to protect your new investment from all the nasties which can life inside your mattress, as well as moisture generated from sweating while you sleep.
+You should invest in a quality mattress protector to protect your new investment from all the nasties which can live inside your mattress, as well as moisture generated from sweating while you sleep.
 Many protectors are available but for ultimate protection we recommend using a waterproof semi-permeable membraned protector – not only with this give your mattress guaranteed protection, it will keep you cooler through moisture dissipating properties.

 Turn and Rotate